-What is a Master Calendar Hearing?
+What Is A Master Calendar Hearing?

-What is a Bond Hearing?
+What Is A Bond Hearing?

 If you are not eligible to be released on bond, then you will be detained until your immigration case is complete.
 This lengthy process can put significant strain on families, and on various other interests that you may have.
 A Bond Hearing is essentially a hearing (presided over by an Immigration Judge) to determine whether you are eligible to be released on bond.